 - Grind them to Fine Powder – Once every spice is entirely roasted, remove them from the hot pan.
 Doing this will prevent the overheating process.
 Allow the whole spice mixture to cool down.
 Don’t completely cool the mixture.
 Use a powerful grinder to grind.
 Check the texture because we need fine powder.
 If not, repeat once more.

 Take the powder same as the size of black pepper & taste.
 It must tingle your taste buds.
 This curry powder is meant to be hot & spicy.
 Therefore, don’t skip any ingredients.
 Now let’s talk about storage.

 Generally speaking, cool & dry places are preferred to store powders.
 And our curry powder demands no less than that.
 Henceforth, use an airtight container.
 The curry powder will have lumps when exposed to air.
 Keep this in check.

 Indian homemakers mostly prefer glass containers to store masala powders.
-An average Indian kitchen will have multiple racks with glass bottles of all size.
-All of them filled with a variety of masala powders.
+An average Indian kitchen will have multiple racks with glass bottles of all sizes.
+All of them were filled with a variety of masala powders.

-As of now, we will go with glass bottles or container with air-tight lids.
+As of now, we will go with glass bottles or containers with air-tight lids.

 The Flavour of Madras Curry Powder

 It’s UNIQUE in one word.
 The reason is the combination of savoury & sweet spices in there.
 Aromatic herbs like pepper, bay leaves, cumin & turmeric powder provide a deep earthy & woodsy flavour.
 On the other hand, sweet spices, like cinnamon & clove, add brightness & richness.

 Like I already said above, the madras curry powder is hot & spicy.
 It’s because of the red chillies & other hot peppers in it.
 In short, the amount of pepper determines how hot your curry powder will come out.